HamiltonMultimedia/hello-world/README.md

 Now I'm using a combination of various technologies including Docker and Kubernetes to build a new application which includes networking orchestration.

 This also allows for automation of the processes invoving packaging, updating and patching of application components.

+On the topic of orchestration microservices has become a popular concept in the world of app development.

+Prior to this we have what's known as monolithic or legacy app architecture concepts where all the components of the app are housed on the same server all struggling to use the same system's resources at the same time. you could imagin how slow that app would become at scale.
+So now we have the microservices all distributed on different computers in various locations operating on a Wide Area Network connection that makes it all possible.